mafintosh/polo/README.md

 Additionally there is a `down` event which fires when a services leaves the repository - it's that easy!

-## Development mode
+## Discover across the network

-When running in development mode Polo disables network multicast so it will only discover services running on the same machine.
+When running locally Polo disables network multicast so it will only discover services running on the same machine to make debugging easier.
-To always enable this provide `multicast: true` or shift to production mode by defining the `NODE_ENV=production` environment variable
+To always enable multicasting provide `multicast: true` or shift to production mode by defining the `NODE_ENV=production` environment variable

 ``` js
 var repo = polo({